 Our relationships with food and our bodies can be complicated.
 Many people experience ups and downs when it comes to how they eat and how they feel about their bodies.
-When someone experiences a prolonged period or pattern of negative or unhealthy thoughts and behaviours related to food, eating or body image, it may be a sign that they have an Eating disorder.
+When someone experiences a prolonged period or pattern of negative or unhealthy thoughts and behaviours related to food, eating or body image, it may be a sign that they have an eating disorder.
 Even though the symptoms of eating disorders seem to be all about food and body image, they are often more complicated than just wanting to look a certain way.
-Eating disorders are a mental illness and actually have very little to do with food, eating, or appearance.
-Those are merely symptoms of the disorder and how a person’s distress is manifested, but the root of the problem is often much deeper.
+Eating disorders are a mental illness and actually have to do with much more than food, eating, or appearance.
+Those are merely symptoms of the disorder and how a person’s distress is manifested, but the root of the problem is usually much deeper.

-Eating disorders are mental illnesses that involve a pattern of disturbed eating habits and behaviours that are significant enough to get in the way of good physical health and ability to live a comfortable life.
-Eating disorders are potentially life-threatening and have the highest mortality rate of any other group of mental illnesses.
+Eating disorders are mental illnesses that involve a pattern of disturbed eating habits and thought patterns that are significant enough to get in the way of living a comfortable life.
+Eating disorders are potentially life-threatening and have the highest mortality rate of all mental illnesses.

-There are currently four main types eating disorders that are considered the most common:
+There are currently four main types of eating disorders that are most commonly diagnosed:

-- Binge Eating Disorder: If someone struggles with a pattern of binge eating (eating an unusually large amount of food within a relatively short period of time and feeling out of control over what and how much is eaten), followed by troubling feelings of guilt or shame, and if this pattern impairs their ability to live a healthy and happy life, they might be diagnosed with binge eating disorder.
+- Binge eating disorder: Someone with this eating disorder has a pattern of binge eating (eating an unusually large amount of food within a relatively short period of time, and feeling out of control over what and how much is eaten), followed by troubling feelings of distress, guilt or shame.
+These binge-eating episodes are not followed by purging behaviours, and happen at least once a week for three months or more.

-- Other Specified Feeding and Eating Disorders (OSFED): If someone has a pattern of eating related and/or body image issues and behaviours that are causing them to have distress but that don’t meet all the criteria for one particular eating disorders, they might be diagnosed with OSFED.
+- Other specified feeding and eating disorders (OSFED): If someone has a pattern of disordered eating, body image issues, and other related behaviours that are impairing their functioning and causing them distress, but don’t meet all the criteria for one particular eating disorder, they might be diagnosed with OSFED.